 where

-We emphasize the particular form of these deformations in the Lie group: they correspond to developments along deterministic directions $\mathpzc{g}(t)$.
+We emphasize the particular form of these deformations in the Lie group: they correspond to developments along (random) directions $\mathpzc{g_{\omega}}(t)$.

-\begin{remark} {\rm As will be seen in the applications in the next section, the reason we choose two different semimartingales $(g^1_\omega(\cdot), g^2_\omega(\cdot))$ in the variational principle \eqref{e3-4} is that the viscosity constants in the equations for the variables in $T_eG$ and $U^*$ may be different.} $\lozenge$ \end{remark}
+\begin{remark} {\rm As will be seen in the applications presented in Section \ref{sec_5}, the reason why we choose three different semimartingales in the variational principle \eqref{e3-4} is that the viscosity constants in different equations may be different.} $\lozenge$ \end{remark}

-From now on in this section we assume that both $G$ and $U$ are finite dimensional.
-Theorem 3.2 still holds for some infinite dimensional models, see section 4 for the case of the diffeomorphism group on the torus.
-We fix $ H_j^m \in T_e G$, with $m=1,2$, $j=1,..., k_m$, as well as $W^m_{\omega}(t)=(W^{m,1}_{\omega} (t),..., W^{m,k_m }_{\omega} (t)), ~m=1,2$ independent $\mathbb R^{k_m}$ valued Brownian motions (notice that, in the infinite dimensional case, we may not be able to fix a priori the Brownian motions in order to solve the corresponding stochastic differential equations).